lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 <machine-name>.<tailnet-name>.ts.net +short` should return an IP address once
 the record is published)._

-**Note:** _You should not use any port number that you used previously to access Home Assistant._
+**Note:** _You should not use any port number in the url that you used previously to access Home Assistant.
+Tailscale Funnel works on the default HTTPS port 443._

-**Note:** _If you encounter strange browser behaviour or strange error messages, try to clear all site related cookies, clear all browser cache, restart browser_
+**Note:** _If you encounter strange browser behaviour or strange error messages, try to clear all site related cookies, clear all browser cache, restart browser._

 ## Support